maxgmr/mfs16/mfs16book/src/instruction_set.md

 - **CLZ bra:** Call bra if the Zero flag is set.
   Opcode: 0x812a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CNZ bra:** Call bra if the Zero flag is reset.
   Opcode: 0x813a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CLC bra:** Call bra if the Carry flag is set.
   Opcode: 0x814a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CNC bra:** Call bra if the Carry flag is reset.
   Opcode: 0x815a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CLO bra:** Call bra if the Overflow flag is set.
   Opcode: 0x816a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CNO bra:** Call bra if the Overflow flag is reset.
   Opcode: 0x817a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CLP bra:** Call bra if the Parity flag is set.
   Opcode: 0x818a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CNP bra:** Call bra if the Parity flag is reset.
   Opcode: 0x819a
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CLN bra:** Call bra if the Negative flag is set.
   Opcode: 0x81Aa
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **CNN bra:** Call bra if the Negative flag is reset.
   Opcode: 0x81Ba
-  Cycles: 4
+  Cycles: 4 if satisfied, else 2

 - **PUSH bra:** Push bra to the stack.
   Opcode: 0x820a